Medallion Architecture: A complete Guide

 Metric inconsistencies → Gold

-This reduces troubleshooting time and improves overall data reliability.
+This reduces troubleshooting time and improves the reliability of the data ecosystem.

-Despite its conceptual simplicity, some mistakes are common:
+Despite its conceptual simplicity, some mistakes are frequent:

 Skipping the Silver layer to "move faster"